kubeflow/website/content/en/docs/started/workstation/minikube-linux.md

 ### Install minikube

 Run the command lines below to install the latest version of minikube.
-If you are looking for a specific version, refer to the [Kubernetes: Minikube releases](https://github.com/kubernetes/minikube/releases) page.
+If you are looking for a specific version, refer to the [Kubernetes: minikube releases](https://github.com/kubernetes/minikube/releases) page.

 ```SHELL